vincentbatten27/Multi-Factor_Investing/README.md

 ####  User Interface

-The Streamlit User Interface is the front end of the optimazation and bandit algorithm system.
+The Streamlit User Interface is the front end of the optimization and bandit algorithm system.
 It creates an enviroment where optional inputs can be decided on, and the current weights and historical perfromance will be displayed.
 It allows users to decide on what beta points to set a portfolio to, any constrained holdings or previous portfolios, and the Fama-French beta targets: whether it be custom or reccomended by the adaptive bandit algorithm.

 #### Presets